Floriana F.C.: Youth sector

 Today all the major six Premiership clubs in Malta have at least two players forming part of their squad, which have been raised by the Floriana Youth Nursery.

 Rivalries

-During their history Floriana had three main rivals St. Georges FC, Sliema Wanderers and neighbors Valletta.
-The rivalry against St. Georges FC started from the very first of football in Malta circa 1890, and then Sliema Wanderers FC as now known as the old firm rivalry was at its peak from 1922 and until the late 1970s when the two sides dominated the Maltese football scene.
-Football hooliganism between supporters and direct conflicts were something usual.
+During their history Floriana has had three main rivals, these being St. George's FC, Sliema Wanderers and neighbors Valletta.
+The rivalry against St. George's started from the beginnings of football in Malta circa 1890, before the rivalry with Sliema Wanderers FC developed (now referred to as the old firm rivalry).This rivalry peaked from 1922 onwards and lasted until the late 1970s, during which time both sides dominated the Maltese football scene.
+Football hooliganism and direct conflicts between supporters were something usual.

-Today the rivalry has declined.
-Recently Floriana won the 20th FA Trophy against Sliema.
-This triggered again the rivalry between both clubs as Floriana won 9 finals in this Cup Competition against The Blues.